Pole and zero edge state invariant for 1D non-Hermitian sublattice symmetry: Conclusion

 \section{Conclusion}

-In conclusion, we have demonstrated that for non-Hermitian, two-band, sublattice-symmetric tight-binding models in off-diagonal form, the GBZ invariant in Eq.\eqref{Eq:gbz} is equivalent to the pole-zero invariant in Eq.\eqref{Eq:polezero}.
+In conclusion, we have demonstrated that for non-Hermitian, two-band, sublattice-symmetric tight-binding models in off-diagonal form, the GBZ invariant in Eq.~\eqref{Eq:gbz} is equivalent to the pole-zero invariant in Eq.~\eqref{Eq:polezero}.
 By introducing an $M$-Riemann sphere interpretation of the GBZ invariant based on the eigenvector ratio $M$, we derived a more generalized version of the pole-zero invariant applicable to sublattice-symmetric models not necessarily in off-diagonal form.
 This $M$-Riemann sphere interpretation of the GBZ invariant also extends to models beyond the off-diagonal form.
 We numerically illustrated these invariants and cases using non-Hermitian SSH models, their variants, and non-Hermitian SSH-Creutz models.
 In many cases for sublattice symmetric models, the calculation of the pole-zero invariant can be numerically or analytically easier than the GBZ invariant as it is a lower order polynomial equation.
 By establishing the equivalence of these approaches, we hope that the tools from both methods can be used more interchangeably or provide more insights for either method.
 We also hope that the $M$-Riemann sphere formalism introduced in this paper may yield further insights in non-Hermitian systems beyond this symmetry class or that connections to concepts in this work may be found in non-tight-binding models~\cite{felbacq2023characterizing}.
+A deeper understanding of the topological invariants for 1D non-Hermitian sublattice symmetric edge states~\cite{hou2023topological,longhi2019probing,kunst2018biorthogonal,lee2016anomalous,yao2018edge,yang2020nonhermitian,yokomizo2019nonbloch,jin2019bulk} may lead to new insights in the interplay of edge states with other phenomena (such as lasing~\cite{longhi2018nonhermitian,zhu2022anomalous}, squeezed states~\cite{wan2023quantum,slim2024optomechanical,mcdonald2018phase,busnaina2023quantum}, subsymmetry protected systems~\cite{verma2024non}, the critical non-Hermitian skin effect~\cite{li2020critical}, braiding of edge states~\cite{zhu2024versatile} and more) or models beyond this work (such as multiband~\cite{liu2023topological,nehra2022topology}, driven~\cite{vyas2021topological,wu2020floquet,cao2021non}, higher dimensional~\cite{yang2024anatomy,zhu2024brief,edvardsson2019non,yao2018chern}, nonlinear~\cite{hang2021nonlinear}, stochastics~\cite{tang2021topology}, continuous models~\cite{felbacq2023characterizing,hu2024non,yokomizo2024non} and more).